skit1312/pissgrind/README.md

 ---

 ### Changes / New Features
-- **Library system:** Save favorite songs, albums and artists locally (replaces Navidrome star/unstar)
+- **Library System:** Save favorite songs, albums and artists locally (replaces Navidrome star / unstar)
-- **Music request screen:** Request songs and albums directly in the app
+- **Music Request Screen:** Request songs and albums directly in the app
-- **In-app registration:** Register with email, admin approval workflow
+- **In-app Registration:** Register with email, admin approval workflow
-- **Update checker:** Automatic update notifications via GitHub Releases API
+- **Update Checker:** Automatic update notifications via GitHub Releases API
 - **What's New dialog:** Shows changelog after updating
-- **Add to Favourites Button:** Added a "Add to Favourites" Option in all option Dialgoues(creates a "Favourites" Playlist
+- **Add to Favourites Button:** Added a "Add to Favourites" Option in all option Dialgoues(creates a "Favourites" Playlist)
 - **Swipe to change Song:** Swipe horizontally to change to the next/previous song in NowPlaying
 - **Recommendation Engine(Algorirhm):** Train your own Recommendation Algorithm, by giving it Feedback.
 Logs for the Recommendation Engine, can be downloaded to see how the Algorithm makes it's recommendations.
 Training data is synced to user account, can be wiped
 - **Swipe Gestures:** Swipe to Queue and Swipe to Delete Gestures added in song lazy lists, and for items in the Library
-- **Custom Playlist Covers:** Added ability to choose an image from device storage as a cover image for any playlists
+- **Custom Playlist Covers:** Added ability to choose an image from device storage as a cover image for any playlist
 - **Custom theme:** Dark Theme(PissGreen: #70dd00 and PissBlack: #000000) / Light Theme(PissWhite: #ffffff and PissBlack: #000000) throughout the entire UI
-- **Simplified navigation:** Bottom nav reduced to Home, Search, Library, and Request
+- **Simplified Navigation:** Bottom nav reduced to Home, Search, Library, and Request
 - **Sharp UI:** Consistent 2.dp corner radius across all UI elements (cards, buttons, chips, sheets)
 - **Redesigned Now Playing:** Thinner progress bar, smaller thumb, white color scheme
 - **Album Art:** Full cover display without blur or fading overlay, sharp corners